 On a high-level, AI-Interpret uses 4 inputs.
-If $\mathcal{S}$ is a set of states and $\mathcal{A}$ is a set of actions in a given environment, AI-Interpret accepts a data set of demonstrations (state-actions pairs) $\mathcal{D}=\{(s_i,a_i)\}_{i=1}^{N}, s_i\in\mathcal{S}, a_i\in\mathcal{A}$ generated by some policy $\pi$, set of predicates $\mathcal{L}$ that act as feature detectors $f: \mathcal{S}\times\mathcal{A}\rightarrow\{0,1\}$, a maximum depth of the DNF (decision tree) $d$, and the ratio of the expected rewards $\alpha$.
-AI-Interpret uses $\mathcal{D}$ and $\mathcal{L}$ to find DNF formula $\psi$ of size at most $d$ that induces a policy $\pi_{\psi}$ with an expected reward of at least $\alpha$ of $\pi$'s expected reward.
-It does so by transforming each state-action pair in $\mathcal{D}$ into a vector of predicate valuations and clustering the set of these vectors into coherent groups of behaviors.
+If $\mathcal{S}$ is a set of states and $\mathcal{A}$ is a set of actions in a given environment, AI-Interpret accepts a data set of demonstrations (state-actions pairs) $\mathcal{D}=\{(s_i,a_i)\}_{i=1}^{N}, s_i\in\mathcal{S}, a_i\in\mathcal{A}$ generated by some policy $\pi$.
+Additionally, it also accepts the set of predicates $\mathcal{L}$ that act as feature detectors.
+Those feature detectors evaluate to $True$ or $False$ depending on the action to be taken and the current state, i.e. $f: \mathcal{S}\times\mathcal{A}\rightarrow\{0,1\}$.
+On top of that, AI-Interpret uses a parameter $d$ denoting the maximum depth of the DNF (decision tree), and the ratio of the expected rewards $\alpha$.
+AI-Interpret uses $\mathcal{D}$ and $\mathcal{L}$ to find DNF formula $\psi$ of size at most $d$.
+Formula $\psi$ is required to induce policy $\pi_{\psi}$ with an expected reward of at least $\alpha$ of $\pi$'s expected reward.
+AI-Interpret achieves that by transforming each state-action pair in $\mathcal{D}$ into a vector of predicate valuations and clustering the set of these vectors into coherent groups of behaviors.
 In each iteration, the clustered vectors are used as positive examples for a DNF learning method and suboptimal state-action pairs generated by looking at possible actions in existing states, serve as negative examples.
-The DNF learning method is called Logical Program Policies (LPP; \citep{silver2020few}) and defines a prior distribution for the predicates in $\mathcal{L}$ and uses the MAP estimation and decision-tree learning methods to find the most probable DNF formulas that accept the positive examples and reject the negative examples.
-AI-Interpret uses LPP to find DNF $\psi$ that achieves the proper expected reward defined by $\alpha$ and has depth limited by $d$, and in case of a failure, removes the least promising cluster (the smallest weighted posterior) to try describing the remaining data.
+The DNF learning method is called Logical Program Policies (LPP; \citep{silver2020few}).
+LPP defines a prior distribution for the predicates in $\mathcal{L}$, and uses the MAP estimation and decision-tree learning methods to find the most probable DNF formulas that accept the positive examples and reject the negative examples.
+AI-Interpret uses LPP to find DNF $\psi$ that achieves expected reward defined by $\alpha$ and has depth limited by $d$.
+In case of a failure, it removes the least promising cluster (the smallest weighted posterior) to try describing the remaining data.